-Import Auto Inc wants to help you take great care of your vehicle.
+Import Auto Repair wants to help you take great care of your vehicle.
 Feel free to call us with any of your questions at 770-475-1090.
-Here are some of the most frequently asked auto repair questions and answers and auto repair tips that we have covered in our past newsletters and or on our Import Auto Inc Facebook page.
+Here are some of the most frequently asked auto repair questions and answers and auto repair tips that we have covered in our past newsletters and or on our Import Auto Repair Facebook page.

 Why Evacuate and Recharge the a/c system rather than stopping by the local part store and grabbing the Freon top-off can?

 A top-off involves simply adding Freon into your vehicle.
 An a/c evacuate and recharge service includes removing whatever remaining refrigerant is in your vehicle, removing impurities from that refrigerant using recycling equipment, recharging it into the vehicle, and adding new refrigerant to replace whatever has leaked out.